 Sexual violence survivors face many barriers to obtaining justice in Georgia.
-This is due to the failure of the state to remove barriers to reporting (by combating victim-blaming attitudes on sexual violence), lack of trust in the criminal justice system and multiple restrictions at the stages of criminal proceedings, which enable justice for sexual violence in extremely few circumstances.
-The overwhelming majority of reported sexual violence cases goes unpunished which perpetuate a culture of silence.
-Consequently, survivors may face difficulties coming forward or with sharing their stories.
-They are given the message by the state that their well-being is worth ‘less’ than the perpetrators’.
+This is due to the failure of the state to remove barriers to reporting (by combating victim-blaming attitudes on sexual violence), lack of trust in the criminal justice system, and multiple restrictions at the stages of criminal proceedings, which enable justice for sexual violence in extremely few circumstances.
+The overwhelming majority of reported sexual violence cases go unpunished which perpetuates a culture of silence.
+Consequently, survivors may face difficulties coming forward or sharing their stories.
+They are given the message by the state that their well-being is worth ‘less than the perpetrators’.

 Salome, a student in Tbilisi, Georgia, was raped one evening while she was walking home from work.
 She reported the crime to the police, who repeatedly questioned her over what she was wearing and initially disbelieved her because of the way she looked: